 Importantly, the principles and merits of VBA+ remain the same: promote quit attempts and link people to evidence-based stop smoking support.

-A short training film modelling how to deliver Very Brief Advice (VBA) to smokers and giving the evidence for this lifesaving intervention.
+A short training film modelling how to deliver Very Brief Advice on Smoking (VBA) to people who smoke and giving the evidence for this lifesaving intervention.

-In this powerful film smokers talk about the impact of working with their families to help create smokefree environments for their children.
+In this powerful film, people who smoke talk about the impact of working with their families to help create smokefree environments for their children.
 It can be used as part of the NCSCT online training module or as a stand-alone resource for local training courses.

 These resources are designed to complement our National Smoke-Free Pregnancy Incentive Scheme (NSPIS) online training module: Click here for the training module